yogeshdhaliya/Spam-SMS-Classifier/README.md

 - **Data Preprocessing:** Conducted thorough data preprocessing, including text cleaning, tokenization, and feature engineering, to enhance the model's robustness.

-- **NLP Integration:** Utilized Natural Language Processing (NLP) techniques to extract meaningful features from text, improving the model's understanding of contextual cues in spam messages.

 - **Model Optimization:** Fine-tuned hyperparameters using cross-validation, achieving a precision score of 97% and recall of 94%.

 ## Technologies Used